freohr/foundry-ose-generators/README.md

 I worked on this for less than a dozen hours, so it can only generate hoards containing gems and jewellery for now (I started this because I didn't want to manually create the hoard for a Type 2 treasure map).
 Still, the generator should spit out error notifications when it encounters bad Roll formulas or unknown item types.

+Also for now, the description are in French (because I am French, as indicated by my Github profile).

 ## How to Use

 The generator does its magic by calling the `OSEGen.TreasureMaps.generateTreasurePile(pileName, pileConfiguration)` function, passing it the name of the resulting hoard, and a configuration object to define what the hoard contains (in the same way that FoundryVTT defines data for its `Actor.create()` or `Item.create()` methods).